Beyond 'Self-Made': How Interdependence Fuels True Gratitude and Compassion

 Don't skip the cool-down!
 Learn the science of the post-workout transition.
 Discover why 10 minutes of low-intensity movement and static stretching prevent blood pooling, clear lactate, and build long-term flexibility and mobility.

-Woman in athletic wear performing a side lunge on a tennis court, stretching arms forward.
+Woman in athletic wear doing a side lunge on a tennis court, arms extended forward.

 By Charlotte Lake September 25, 2025